 The instrumental specialization option consists of a concentration in a major instrument and at least two minor instruments within the brass, strings and woodwind areas.

-Bowling Green State University offers a MM in Music Performance with an emphasis in jazz.
-The program’s core curriculum is augmented by opportunities to perform that prepare the advanced jazz student to enter the professional arena as a player and educator.
+The Master of Music in Jazz Studies' core curriculum is augmented by opportunities to perform that prepare the advanced jazz student to enter the professional arena as a player and educator.
 The graduate student assumes a leadership role in the community and is given the opportunity to coach small ensembles as well as teach certain undergraduate classes.
 This experience enables the graduate student to mentor at the same time they are being mentored.

 - Orchestral Conducting